-The bounds of the wavenumber integral for OLR are defined as 0 to 3000 cm-1 in HIRS OLR derivation.
+The bounds of the wavenumber integral for OLR are 0 to 3000 cm-1.

 3.4.2 Data Merging Strategy

 The HIRS OLR CDR production uses multi-platforms observations that require critical data merging techniques to achieve consistency and continuity.
 Special cares are needed in OLR retrieval and temporal integration aspects.